j-bresson/j-bresson.github.io/README.md

 I am currently working at <a href="http://www.ableton.com" target="_blank">Ableton</a>, as a team Product Owner on the company's flagship software, <a href="https://www.ableton.com/en/live/" target="_blank">Live</a>.

 Before that — from 2003 to 2019 — I was at <a href="https://www.ircam.fr/recherche/" target="_blank">IRCAM</a> in the <a href="http://repmus.ircam.fr/bresson" target="_blank">Music Representations team</a> of the <a href="https://www.stms-lab.fr/" target="_blank">STMS lab (Science and Technology of Music and Sound)</a>.
 My main focus and expertise is in computer-assisted music composition and domain-specific (visual) programming: I was the principal developer and researcher in charge of the <a href="https://openmusic-project.github.io/" target="_blank">OpenMusic</a> project since 2008.
-My principal contributions to it have consisted in connecting the environment to digital sound processing, spatialization, and real-time interaction systems (see <a href="projects#om">the projects page</a>).
+My principal contributions consisted in connecting the environment to digital sound processing, spatialization, and real-time interaction systems (see <a href="projects#om">the projects page</a>).

 I obtained my PhD from the Université Pierre et Marie Curie in 2007, and my [_Habilitation_ degree (HDR)]((https://hal.archives-ouvertes.fr/tel-01525998/)) in 2017.
 In 2016 I was awarded a Fulbright [research scholarship](http://www.cnmat.berkeley.edu/projects/jean-bresson-interactive-visual-programming-systems-music-composition) carried out at [CNMAT](http://www.cnmat.berkeley.edu/) / UC Berkeley, USA.